moerv9/sentiment/docs/6_Trading.md

 At first, the idea was to calculate the average of sentiment for a particular time period and if this average reaches a certain threshold, a trade should be executed.

-In the left table in the image below you see the Timestamp, Sentiment Score and the corresponding meaning for *each tweet*.
+In the left table in Figure 14 you see the Timestamp, Sentiment Score and the corresponding meaning for *each tweet*.

 ![60 min Sentiment Average and Amount of Tweets](./img/trading/60min-avg-count.png)

-##### *Figure 12: Sentiment for a single tweet on the left, Average Sentiment and counted Tweets for a timeperiod of 1h*
+##### *Figure 14: Sentiment for a single tweet on the left, Average Sentiment and counted Tweets for a timeperiod of 1h*
 </br>